-8.4.1 The list of students guaranteed housing includes:
+7.4.1 The list of students eligible for housing at the Storrs campus includes:

-- First time, first year students who fall under the residency requirement. - Newly admitted transfer students who meet stated housing deadlines and eligibility criteria. - Continuing students returning from off campus programs (i.e. education abroad) who meet stated housing deadlines and eligibility criteria. - First time, first year students admitted to the Hartford and Avery Point campuses who meet stated housing deadlines and eligibility criteria. - Continuing students who have lived on campus for less than eight (8) semesters and meet stated housing deadlines and eligibility criteria. - Continuing students who represent the University through participation in an athletic, departmental or organizational capacity. - Noncredit and non-degree students who are participating in a university program (university exchange) and meet stated housing deadlines and eligibility criteria. - Students returning from military leave. - Students requesting a change of campus from a regional campus to the Storrs campus who meet stated housing deadlines and eligibility criteria (guarantee is limited to the first semester that a student who has not previously lived on campus is enrolled at the Storrs campus) - Newly admitted graduate students who have not previously lived on campus and are new to Storrs.
-Students are guaranteed until available spaces are filled. - Ratcliffe Hicks students who are changing to a 4-year program.
+- First time, first year students who fall under the residency requirement.
+Students must meet stated housing deadlines and eligibility criteria. - Newly admitted transfer students who meet stated housing deadlines and eligibility criteria. - Continuing students returning from off campus programs (i.e., education abroad) who meet stated housing deadlines and eligibility criteria. - Continuing students who meet stated eligibility criteria in applying for the upcoming year.
+Students are confirmed eligible until available spaces are filled. - Continuing students who represent the University through participation in an athletic, departmental or organizational capacity. - Noncredit and non-degree students who are participating in a university program (university exchange) and meet stated housing deadlines and eligibility criteria. - Students returning from military leave. - Students requesting a change of campus from a regional campus to the Storrs campus who meet stated housing deadlines and eligibility criteria (guarantee is limited to the first semester that a student who has not previously lived on campus is enrolled at the Storrs campus). - Newly admitted graduate students who have not previously lived on campus and are new to UConn.
+Students are confirmed eligible until available spaces are filled. - Ratcliffe Hicks students who are changing to a 4-year program.
 Students must meet stated deadlines and housing eligibility criteria.

-8.4.2 Waiting list/Pending Housing Roster: Students who are not guaranteed on-campus housing are automatically placed on the waiting list for housing upon submission of the housing application.
+W4i2 ing list: Students who are placed on the waiting list for housing upon submission of the housing application.
 Offers of on-campus housing are made on a space available basis.
 The students listed below will be placed on the on-campus housing waiting list if they submit a housing application.
 This list includes but is not limited to:

-- Campus Change students applying to live at Storrs who have previously lived on-campus at Storrs, or who have missed any Residential Life or Campus Change approval deadlines. - Commuter students (students currently living off campus and seeking to live on campus); - Readmitted students. - Students who have been released from the Housing Contract. - Students who have been released from the Residency Requirement. - Students who cancel their housing application and request to reactivate. - Students who have lived on-campus for eight (8) or more semesters. - Returning graduate/post-baccalaureate students. - Newly admitted graduate students who apply after all available spaces are filled. - Late applicants (current residents who apply after the stated deadline, newly admitted regional campus students and transfer students who apply after the stated deadline);

-- Students who submit applications after all available spaces are assigned. - Students who declined guaranteed housing or did not apply for housing when they first attended the Storrs campus. - Non-degree and non-credit students. - Residents non-compliant with the any vaccination requirement. - Stamford resident students applying to return to on-campus housing at Stamford; and - Students approved for a change of campus to Stamford.
+- Campus Change students applying to live at Storrs who have previously lived on-campus at Storrs, or who have missed any Residential Life or Campus Change approval deadlines. - Any student with a primary campus designation at the Hartford and Avery Point campuses. - Commuter students (students currently living off campus and seeking to live on campus); - Readmitted students. - Students who have been released from the Housing Contract. - Students who have been released from the Residency Requirement. - Students who cancel their housing application and request to reactivate. - Continuing students who apply after the stated deadline or apply after all available spaces are filled. - Returning graduate/post-baccalaureate students. - Newly admitted graduate students who apply after all available spaces are filled. - Late applicants (students instructed to apply by a specific deadline to secure housing, newly admitted students andtransfer students who apply after stated deadline); - Students who submit applications after all available spaces are assigned. - Students who declined housing or did not apply for housing when they first attended the Storrs campus. - Non-degree and non-credit students. - Residents non-compliant with the any vaccination requirement. - · Stamford resident students applying to return to on-campus housing at Stamford; and - Students approved for a change of campus to Stamford.